Rustavi: Modern history

 May 1944 was a significant time in the history of modern Rustavi.
 Geologists began to define the soil of the place where the metallurgical works were to be built.
-The area was nearly empty, and there were only temporary lodgings and slums available. many people arrived at Rustavi, coming from different parts of Georgia.
+The area was nearly empty, and there were only temporary lodgings and slums available.
+Many people arrived at Rustavi, coming from different parts of Georgia.
 The first newspaper came out on 30 August 1944.
 It was called “Metallurgiisatvis” (meaning "For Metallurgy" in Georgian).

 Rustavi celebrated frequent housewarming parties as many people migrated to the city each day.
 In 1948 the first streets were “baptized” in Rustavi.
 The first street was named after the Young Communist League, the second, after the builders of Rustavi, and the third, after its ancient name Bostan-Kalaki.

-On 19 January 1948, a decree of the Supreme Soviet of Georgian Soviet Socialist Republic declared Rustavi a town of republican importance.
+On 19 January 1948, a decree of the Supreme Soviet of the Georgian Soviet Socialist Republic declared Rustavi a town of republican importance.
 On 27 April 1950, the whole town celebrated the production of the first industrial Georgian steel.
-It was founded on the roots of the famous ancestors Khalibs.
+The theme of the celebration was dedicated to an ancient people whom are believed to have originally settled the area, known as the Khalibs.

 German POWs who were captured in World War II were enlisted to build the city of Rustavi.
 Modern Rustavi is divided into two parts—Dzveli Rustavi (Old Rustavi) and Akhali Rustavi (New Rustavi).
 Old Rustavi adheres to Stalinist architectural style while New Rustavi is dominated by a multitude of Soviet-era block apartments.
 The fall of the Soviet Union in 1991 proved disastrous for Rustavi, as it also caused the collapse of the integrated Soviet economy of which the city was a key part.
 Most of its industrial plants were shut down and 65% of the city's population became unemployed, with the attendant social problems of high crime and acute poverty that such a situation brings.
 The population shrank from 160,000 in the mid-1990s to 116,000 in 2002 as residents moved elsewhere in search of work.